Kandy-IO/kandy-callMe-js-sdk/docs/kandy-doc.md

 -   `duration` **[number][8]** The amount of time, in milliseconds, that each DTMF tone should last. (optional, default `100`)
 -   `intertoneGap` **[number][8]** The length of time, in milliseconds, to wait between tones. (optional, default `70`)

-### startScreenshare
+### startVideo

-Adds local screenshare to an ongoing Call, to start sending to the remote participant.
+Adds local video to an ongoing Call, to start sending to the remote participant.

 The latest SDK release (v4.X+) has not yet implemented this API in the